Summary of Exodus Plagues Dates

 What follows is a list of the interesting dates, and each is given a title and the text is show.
 This list is run out through early 2010, but the text of the Book of Exodus runs further.
 Perhaps as many as 20 more years reaching to the time of the Apollos comet which is apparently referenced in the text.
 I’ll update this material at some future point and show the full schedule to that point.

 What follows here is 1 long list of dates, which are presented this way so that interested readers can print out the entire list and follow along as the dates unfold.
-This is like other Bible Time date series that we’ve been watching unfold since 1998.
+This is like other Bible Time date series that we have been watching unfold since 1998.
 We’re not jiggling the dates to fit headlines, instead the dates are known ahead.
 Anyone can theoretically follow their unfolding in the news.

 As each date passes I add a fulfillment article to this section, those are linked at the left of the pages in the section of the web site.
 These articles review the date, the scripture story, and cover the fulfillment headlines to whatever depth they are understood.